80 Unique Facts About Utah

 Park City, home of the Sundance Film Festival

-• Frank Zamboni of Utah invented the zamboni (the machine that drives around and polishes ice rinks) in 1901.
+43. Frank Zamboni of Utah invented the Zamboni (the machine that drives around and polishes ice rinks).

 A zamboni washing polishing the ice on a skating rink

-• The man that invented the first prototype for the all-electric television is Philo T. Farnsworth, who was also from Beaver, Utah.
+44. The man who invented the prototype for the all-electric television was Philo T. Farnsworth, who was also from Beaver, Utah.

-• Salt Lake City police officer, Lester Wire, invented the electric traffic light.
+46. Salt Lake City police officer Lester Wire invented the electric traffic light.

-• Utah native Walter Fredrick Morrison is the man that invented the popular Frisbee.
+48. Utah native Walter Fredrick Morrison is the man who invented the popular Frisbee.

 A far away view of all the buildings of the University of Utah